matthewjz-lyonsk6/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s essential to stay ahead of the curve.
 Read blogs, attend conferences, or take online courses to keep your knowledge up-to-date.

+# 2023-11-25
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the inevitability of encountering unexpected user behavior or input.
+It serves as a reminder to continually strive for excellence in programming, while also being prepared for the unpredictable.